Tanzanite Frequently Asked Questions

 Sometimes.
 This depends on whether you are a regular customer.
 For those of you who have placed several orders with us, we are more than happy to ship your order to an alternate address.
 First-time customers must have your order shipped to your credit card billing address or verified PayPal address.

 Just about every type!
 We accept Visa, Mastercard, American Express, Discover and PayPal (verified addresses only).
 We also accept US Postal money orders, bank checks, bank money orders and bank-to-bank wire transfers.
 Non-US customers are required to remit payment via bank-to-bank wire transfer only, with the net amount (after fees) equalling the amount calculated in your shopping cart at checkout.
 We do not accept personal checks or convenience store money orders.
 We are not able ship to an unverified PayPal adress.
 Please use a regular credit card if you do not have your address verified through PayPal.
 Please do not request an exception to these guidelines.
 They are provided for our protection.

-We process your transaction(s) through 128-bit full encryption for the protection of your personal and financial information.
-Our fully-vetted secure webserver certificate is provided by GeoTrust.
-When you place your order, please verify that the URL on the pages where you are entering your credit card information begins with "https://www.etanzanite.com...."
+We process your transaction(s) through 128-bit full encryption (or more) for the protection of your personal and financial information.
+Our secure (SSL) webserver certificate is provided by GeoTrust, one of the gold-standard providers for online security.
+When you place your order, please verify that the URL on the pages where you are entering your credit card information begins with "https://etanzanite.com...."
 As a valued client, we are committed to making sure that your personal and financial information is not compromised in any way.
 Additionally, we do not store any of your financial and/or credit card information on our servers.
 All transactions are passed directly through to our credit card processor when you check out.